Lynge1/League_Ability_SFX/README.md

 # League_Ability_SFX
-This contains every Champions Q, W, E and R ability SFX recorded by me in Audacity.
+This contains recordings of every Champions Q, W, E and R ability SFX.
+Recorded at 48.000kHz 32-bit float and exported as .WAV files.